 This workshop helps you improve your literacy skills needed to help you enter the workforce.
-The course will cover areas such as, literacy and numeracy skills as well as employability skills.
-These skills are fundamental to participation in the workforce, the community and in adult education and training.
+The course will cover areas such as, literacy and numeracy skill along with understanding other and people skills skills as well as These skills are fundamental to participation in the workforce, the community and in adult education and training.

 Who Is This Course For

 This course is for students looking to build their literacy skills for work.

 This course is being offered under the Adult and Community Education Community Services Obligation (ACE) Program.
 This funding has been designed to support people who experience barriers to training and employment.
 To determine your eligibility for the ACE Program Click here

 A disadvantaged student who is one of the following:

 - An aboriginal or Torres Strait Islander; or

 Disabled or have a dependent child, spouse or partner who is disabled; or